Crash

 Beta: Isha, Sarah, Betty

-Jim Brass had had it with people, granted, not for eternity, but certainly for now.
-For several days and nights he had handled one of the worst cases in town, and his mind felt in desperate need of a rest.
-Much worse was that he also felt in need of a drink.
-A strong and tasty drink to wear down his nagging anger.
-This particular longing scared the hell out of him.
-Depressed, he drove towards home and tried not to mind all the blinking, inviting signs of the various bars along the way.
+Jim Brass was fed up to the back teeth.
+For days and nights, he had handled one of the worst cases in town, and he felt in desperate need of rest, worse he felt in need of a drink to wash down his anger.
+The unwanted craving scared the hell out of him.
+Driving towards home he tried not to mind the blinking signs of the bars along the way.
 Raped girls.
-Just one small drink.
+One drink.
 Beaten to death kids.
-Thatīs all.
+That's all.
 Miserable lives.
-It wouldnīt hurt.
+It wouldn't hurt.
 Losers altogether.
-His home was just an empty place filled with loneliness.
-Just like me.
+Just because his home was an empty place filled with loneliness.
+Like me.
 He clenched his hands around the wheel.
-Just a couple of drinks to make him forget everything, mainly his own sorrow.
-He took a sharp breath.
-NO. No, I wonīt.
-I know perfectly well what a couple of drinks could turn me into.
+No shit!
+A couple of drinks to make him bear the misery.
+God!
+No. I can't.
+I know what a couple of drinks could turn me into.
 I owe it to my friends, my daughter; I owe to myself to stay sober.
-Many times before he had lost himself and regretted it deeply.
-Not any more; he wouldnīt give in to the longing, no matter what was happening around him.
-Determined, he grabbed the wheel tighter.
-Iīm going home.
-Thatīs it.
+He had lost himself many times before and regretted those relapses deeply.
+But not anymore.
+He wouldn't give in to the longing, no matter what was happening around him.
+He grabbed the wheel tighter.
+I'm going home and snatch a few hours of sleep.
+That's it.

-The door to the bar he had just passed on his left banged open fiercely, and a young man stumbled outside and fell to the ground.
+The door to the bar he just passed on his left banged open and a young man stumbled outside and fell to the ground.

 A wasted drunk, Jim thought, but with compassion.
-Iīm truly not the one who is allowed to judge anyone in this matter.
+I'll know better than to judge him.

-The man crawled to his knees and looked around.
+The man rose to his knees and looked around.

-Jim blinked in complete surprise.
+Jim blinked in surprise.
 Greg Sanders!
 What the hell?
 He hit the brakes and came to a sudden stop.
 The driver in the car behind him blew his horn and sped ahead, giving him the birdie.
-Jim just smiled, unbothered.
-Hit the road!
-His attention turned back to the young CSI who was polishing the pavement.
-For several seconds he stared at him through the side window.
+Jim didn't care.
+Hit the road, dumbass!
+His attention turned to the CSI polishing the pavement.
+For seconds he stared at him through the side window.

-Finally, Greg Sanders caught his look, stared back gaping and stumbled to his feet.
-Faltering, he turned to walk away.
+Greg Sanders caught his look, stared back gaping, and stumbled to his feet.
+Staggering, he turned around to walk away.

 Sanders kept going.